Here's what's in the House Democrats' stimulus relief plan | NewsChannel 3-12

 Housing aid

-The legislation would send roughly $19.1 billion to state and local governments to cover back rent, rent assistance, and utilities for at risk, low-income households with unemployed members, according to the Congressional Budget Office.
+The legislation would send roughly $19.1 billion to state and local governments to help low-income households cover back rent, rent assistance and utility bills.

-It would also give about $10 billion to states and tribes to provide mortgage payment assistance and other financial help to homeowners affected by the pandemic.
+About $10 billion would be authorized to help struggling homeowners pay their mortgages, utilities and property taxes.

-And it would provide a total of $11 billion to provide rental assistance, homeless services and support, housing counseling, and mortgage support.
+It would provide another $5 billion to help states and localities assist those at risk of experiencing homelessness.

 Tax credits for families and workers